Round 3 FAQs

 - Infrastructure enhancements to lessen crowding, maintain safe distances between customers and associates, and enable safe product testing, try-on, and fittings

 - Not limited to the categories above – be creative.

 Can I use these funds to pay for all my investment?
 You could, but applications that demonstrate some “skin in the game” for the investment will align better.
 We want to partner!

 Can I use these funds to enhance my on-line and/or e-commerce business?
 We know many businesses are relying more on revenues from on-line purchases.
 This is just one example of how businesses are adapting to the effects of social distancing, and we are looking to support these investments and other creative ones.

 Can I use these funds for marketing?
 Application review will give greater weight to proposals focused on adaptations, so general marketing is less likely to align than marketing related to your innovative investments.

 Who is reviewing applications?
 A committee will review the applications for the fund.
-The committee will reflect Charlotte Center City’s varied subject matter expertise and diverse population with representatives from the private, public and philanthropic sectors.
+The committee will reflect the City of Charlotte’s varied subject matter expertise and diverse population with representatives from the private, public and philanthropic sectors.